Part 5. Protein structure annotation settings

 details.

-There are two general groups of settings within this options set.
+There are two groups of settings within this options set.
 The

 first group invokes automatic requests to other